Chao-Xi/JacobTechBlog/saa_test/8Route53/README.md

 * **Failover**: Route53 will monitor the health of your primary site using a **health check**.
 * **Geolocation**: Geolocation routing lets you choose where your traffic will be **sent based on the geographic location of your users** (ie the location from which DNS queries originate).

+### Active-Active and Active-Passive Failover

+#### 1.Active-Active Failover (All)

+configuration want all of your resources to be available the majority of the time When a resource becomes unavailable, Route 53 can detect that it's unhealthy and stop including it when responding to queries.

+#### 2.Active-Passive Failover (Primary, secondary)

+* Use an active-passive failover configuration when you want a **primary resource or group of resources to be available the majority of the time**

+* you want a **secondary resource or group of resources to be on standby in case all the primary resources become unavailable**.

+* When responding to queries, Route 53 includes only the healthy primary resources.

+* If **all the primary resources are unhealthy**, **Route 53 begins to include only the healthy secondary resources in response to DNS queries**.

+### ways

+* Configuring Active-Passive Failover with One Primary and One Secondary Resource
+* Configuring Active-Passive Failover with Multiple Primary and Secondary Resources
+* Configuring Active-Passive Failover with Weighted Records